Fabio82/letterbox-flag/README.md

 a letterbox

-a flag
+a flag (I modified the original flag and attached directly on the servo motor )

 a servo motor

 12V AC input from the door/bell circuit of the house

-so I decided to put them together and auto rise the flag.
+a switch that activate the circuit only when the letterbox is opened.